Dewaxing systems

 Systems for dewaxing process of edible oil

-Alfa Laval dewaxing systems effectively remove waxes from crude oils through physical refining processes using cold enzymatic degumming or cold chemical refining processes that combine wet dewaxing, such as multi-wax and combi-wax systems, with a dry dewaxing system.
+Alfa Laval dewaxing systems effectively remove waxes from crude oils through physical or chemical refining processes.
+These include cold enzymatic degumming and cold chemical refining processes that combine wet dewaxing methods, such as the Alfa Laval Multi Wax and Combi Wax systems, with dry dewaxing.

 Alfa Laval Cold Enzymatic Degumming system